sagittaracc/suql/README.md

         f1
             order desc
 ```
 Basically the models don't have to be tables in database.
 It could be anything.
-The point is we work with different datasources using SQL like all these datasources store in just one database.
+The point is we work with different datasources using SQL like all these datasources are tables that store in just one database.

 ### Установка
 `composer require sagittaracc/suql`